maciekmalachowski/House-price-predictor/README.md

 ## Main

-After clicking `Make prediction` button you will be taken to the next page, where previous predictions are displayed and your last prediction will be displayed at the bottom
+After clicking the `Make prediction` button, you will be taken to the next page, where previous predictions are displayed. and your last prediction will be displayed at the bottom.

 ![](media/main.png)